 - If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Customer Relations to find out if the place you are moving or traveling to is in our plan's area.
-(Phone numbers for Customer Relations are printed on the back cover of this booklet.) - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States. - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+(Phone numbers for Customer Relations are printed on the back cover of this booklet.) - If you become incarcerated (go to prison). - If you are not a United States citizen or NOT lawfully present in the United States. - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you let someone else use your membership card to get medical care.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If your current or former employer does not pay the premiums for 2 months. - We must notify your current or former employer in writing that they have 2 months to pay the plan premium before we end your membership in our employer group plan.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you do not pay the plan premiums for 2 months. - We must notify you in writing that you have 2 months to pay the plan premium before we end your membership.

-- If your current or former employer does not pay the plan premiums within 2 months, you will be notified in writing with at least 21 days' notice that you will be downgraded to an individual plan. - Your current or former employer no longer offers our plan to you.
-However, you would have the option to join one of our individual HMO plans. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.
+• If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.